snyamahmoud/fsnd-linux-server-config/README.md

   A good starting point is **googling for 'ubuntu block ip after failed login'**.

+  When googling, remember that we are using 'ufw' for firewall configuration instead of 'iptables', you might want to refine your search terms.

 8. Date and Time

   The project details ask for the system to be running on UTC time.